 Awards of Restricted Stock and Restricted Stock Units may be issued either alone or in addition to other Awards granted under the Plan and shall be evidenced by an Award Agreement.
-The Administrator shall determine the Eligible Recipients to whom, and the time or times at which, awards of Restricted Stock or Restricted Stock Units shall be made; the number of shares to be granted or to be subject to such award; the price, if any, to be paid by the Participant for the acquisition of Restricted Stock or Restricted Period (as defined in Section 8(c)) applicable to awards of Restricted Stock or Restricted Stock Units; and all other terms and conditions applicable to awards of Restricted Stock or Restricted Stock Units.
-The terms and provisions of the awards of Restricted Stock units shall be settled in the form of shares of Stock; provided that, to the extent permitted in the Award Agreement, the Restricted Stock Units may be settled in cash or such other consideration as may be specified in such Award Agreement.
+The Administrator shall determine the Eligible Recipients to whom, and the time or times at which, awards of Restricted Stock or Restricted Stock Units shall be made; the number of shares to be granted or to be subject to such award; the price, if any, to be paid by the Participant for the acquisition of Restricted Stock or Restricted Stock Units; the Restricted Period (as defined in Section 8(c)) applicable to awards of Restricted Stock or Restricted Stock Units; and all other terms and conditions applicable to awards of Restricted Stock or Restricted Stock Units.
+The terms and provisions of the awards of Restricted Stock and Restricted Stock Units need not be the same with respect to each Participant.
+Restricted Stock Units shall be settled in the form of shares of Stock; provided that, to the extent permitted in the Award Agreement, the Restricted Stock Units may be settled in cash or such other consideration as may be specified in such Award Agreement.
 To the extent that an award of Restricted Stock Units is subject to Section 409A of the Code, it may contain such additional terms and conditions as the Administrator shall determine in its sole discretion in order for such Award to comply with the requirements of Section 409A of the Code.